scott-ainsworth/avahi-aliases-rs/README.md

-# avahi-aliases-rs

 # Background

 The current version of [Avahi](https://avahi.org/) ([v0.8](https://github.com/lathiat/avahi/releases/tag/v0.8)) publishes the host name as a [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System) [Address (A) Record](https://en.wikipedia.org/wiki/List_of_DNS_record_types), which is sufficient for the majority of small, local network needs.
+However, sometimes additional names for host are needed.
+This is
-However, sometimes additional names for host.
-This is especially true now that [Docker](https://www.docker.com/) has simplified deployment of many services on a single host.
+especially true now that [Docker](https://www.docker.com/) has simplified deployment of many services on a single host.
 This is where `avahi-aliases-rs` comes in.